bendra/bendra.github.io/_posts/2015-12-26-functional-programing-method_chaining.markdown

 Imperitive vs functional programing is a broad topic, but in this case the functional approach looks superior - less boilerplate, just pure logic.
 And its easy to follow.

 #Adding zip function
 In implementing this algorithm in Java, we can make use of both of the functions defined in earlier posts; reductions to generate the intermediate results as well as streamInReverse.
 In addition we need a means of joining two streams to produce a new one.
-In b93 there was a function java.util.stream.Streams.zip which could do this but has been removed (in fact java.util.stream.Streams is now non-public and final).
-Many libraries do include this; here is mine from org.bendra.util.StreamUtil:
+In the Early Access b93 JDK there was a function java.util.stream.Streams.zip which could do this but has been removed (in fact java.util.stream.Streams is now non-public and final - thanks Oracle).
+Many libraries do include this function though; here is mine from org.bendra.util.StreamUtil:

 {% highlight java %}
 /**